 It’s also helpful to look at the payment method you linked to your account.
 Some gamers found their accounts suspended because they forgot to update their payment details when their cards expired.

 Update your payment method and see what happens.
 If PSN suspended you because you had a negative balance or a past due bill, it will update and deduct the money from your new payment method before the network restores your account.

 You may find it helpful to check your PSN account on a different console to see if it will still work.

 Permanent bans are usually permanent and very hard to lift.
 A permanent ban means you violated the rules in multiple ways and did not learn from your past suspensions.

 Get in touch with the PSN team about your ban.
 Write a detailed message about why you believe the ban was in error.

-PSN gives you the right to appeal your ban through the website or email.
-You should be patient though and give the team time to investigate, which can take days and even weeks.
+PSN allows you to appeal your ban through the website or email.
+You should be patient and give the team time to investigate, which can take days and weeks.

 A few other things can help you get your account back, but the right one to try depends on why PSN banned or suspended you.